 Malta has made a name for itself as the “Blockchain Island”.
 On July 4, 2018, the Maltese Parliament passed the Virtual Financial Assets Act (“VFA Act”).
 Coming into force on November 1, 2018, the VFAA establishes four different types of VFAA licenses issued by the MFSA (Malta Financial Services Authority).
 VFAA Class 4 is directed exclusively at VFA exchanges and allows license owners to hold or control virtual financial assets and/or private cryptographic keys and trust or nomination services of customers only in connection with the operation and activities of this VFA exchange.

 Currently, Estonia, Luxembourg, and Malta are leading the way as innovative and blockchain-friendly governments offering legal certainty in the field of issuance and exchange of digital assets.
 Luxembourg is a respected financial hub in the heart of Europe, its government especially eyeing at the growing field of digital securities issuance and trading.
-Estonia offers a thriving fintech community, technology-friendly government with forward-thinking regulation that makes a great ecosphere for Blockchain-based companies of all types.
+Estonia offers a thriving fintech community, technology-friendly government with forward-thinking regulation (crypto regulations) that makes a great ecosphere for Blockchain-based companies of all types.
 Due to the implementation of the VFA law and its complexity, Malta falls slightly behind in comparison to Estonia and Luxembourg.